saulmm/saulmm.github.com/_posts/2015-02-13-A useful stack on android #2, User Interface.md

 <br>
 ### Transitions

-The transition between the activity: `MoviesActivity`, and the `MovieDetailActivity`, makes use of a shared element that is the cover image of the selected film.
+The transition between the activity: `MoviesActivity`, and the `MovieDetailActivity`, makes use of a shared element which is the cover image of the selected film.

-In the adapter of the `RecyclerView` is specified the `transitionName` that will be necessary to perform the transition.
+In `RecyclerView` adapter is specified the `transitionName` that will be necessary to perform the transition.

 ```java
     @Override